top of page

 Where to Go

-There's no shortage of campsites across all of Colorado, so it's really based on what area you're looking to go.
-I tend to choose campsites that are more South since the northern part of the state is mostly Rocky Mountain National Park area.
+There's no shortage of campsites across all of Colorado, so it's really based on what area you're looking to go to.
+I tend to choose campsites that are more southern since the northern part of the state is mostly the Rocky Mountain National Park area.
 If you want to camp in Rocky Mountain National Park, then you can check for availability on recreation.gov, or for wilderness backcountry permits on their official government website.
-For walk-ins, the park ranger said you can attempt to get camping sites on the day of for llama or horse-only sites, since those often don't get reserved, so you can likely snatch those on a walk-in basis tot heir permit office.
+For walk-ins, the park ranger said you can attempt to get camping sites on the day of for llama or horse-only sites, since those often don't get reserved, so you can likely snatch those on a walk-in basis to their permit office.

 If you're driving far away, I recommend opting for developed campsites.
 If you're looking for a more bougie campsite (or "glamping") a few hours south of Denver, near the Royal Gorge, then I recommend the Royal Gorge cabins.
 They have cabins, yurts, and designated sites, but the best part is they have showers (with some of the best shampoo/conditioner amenities).
 For primitive/dispersed campsites, I've found some great places near Paradise Cove in the Pike National Forest and just outside of Buena Vista.

-If you're looking to do some night sky photography, then book a few nights at the Black Canyon of the Gunnison National Park campsite (a registered Dark Sky park) when there is new moon (you can check out the moon phases online).
-A new moon is better for milky way photography because there won't be any light from the moon getting in the way, don't forget your tripod either!
+If you're looking to do some night sky photography, then book a few nights at the Black Canyon of the Gunnison National Park campsite (a registered Dark Sky park) when there is a new moon (you can check out the moon phases online).
+A new moon is better for Milky Way photography because there won't be any light from the moon getting in the way.
+Don't forget your tripod either!

 What to Pack